Assessment Review Information

 INFORMAL ASSESSMENT REVIEW

 The informal assessment review process allows owners to submit documentation to the Assessor for review of their property’s assessment.
 Informal reviews may require an interior and exterior inspection of the property by an Assessment Department staff member.
 The purpose of a physical inspection is to ensure that the inventory (square footage, bedrooms, bathrooms, etc.) on the assessment record is accurate and to evaluate the condition of the property.
+Call the office for an in-person informal review appointment to be scheduled between March 4 – April 4.

 Property owners who disagree with their assessment value must supply information to support their requested value.
 Information needs to be provided to the Assessment Department that the property owner believes is relevant to their property’s value.
 Examples of pertinent information are: